Should My Small Business Be a Corporation or an LLC?

 April 19th, 2022 | 4 min. read

 When you own a small business, you want to make sure it’s structured and categorized correctly for legal and tax purposes.
-You probably hear suggestions for your business all the time from unreliable sources, and you may be picking up keywords and are unsure of what they mean or if they apply to you.
-This is especially true with business entity types and legal structures.
+You probably hear suggestions about this all the time, and you may be wondering what certain terms mean or if they apply to you.
+We can help!

-In CSI Accounting & Payroll’s more than 50 years of meeting with small business owners like yourself, we’ve been asked more than a handful of times if a small business should be an LLC or a corporation.
-Here’s how we address that question:
+In CSI Accounting & Payroll’s more than 50 years of working with small business owners like yourself, we’ve been asked plenty of times if a small business should be an LLC or a corporation.
+Here’s how we address these questions:

-A corporation is a type of business entity.
-There are three types of business entities: corporations, sole proprietorships, and partnerships.
-There are several differences in these entity types, but a good summary in this instance is that corporations have separate business and individual finances, whereas sole proprietorships (an individual owner) and partnerships (multiple owners) have unlimited liability.
+A Corporation is a type of business entity.
+There are three types of business entities: Corporations (C-Corps & S-Corps), Sole Proprietorships, and Partnerships.
+There are several differences and many pros and cons for each.
+Corporations have separate business and individual finances, whereas Sole Proprietorships (an individual owner) and Partnerships (multiple owners) have unlimited liability.

-Since S-Corps are the most common type of corporation and apply mostly to small businesses like yours, we’ll touch on this type of corporation specifically.
+Since S-Corps are the most common type of Corporation and apply mostly to small businesses like yours, we’ll touch on this type of corporation specifically.
+There's a more rigid structure for Corporations, and failure to follow their requirements will result in your corporate status being taken away.

-In order to be an S-Corp, you need to have less than 100 shareholders, all shareholders must be U.S. citizens, and you cannot be publicly traded on the stock exchange.
-Essentially, an S-Corp is the opposite of a sole proprietorship in that the business’s taxes are separate from your personal taxes.
-It has its own unique opportunities and limitations which we wrote about in this article about what an S-Corp is.
+To be an S-Corp, you need to have less than 100 shareholders (all U.S. citizens), and you can't be publicly traded on the stock exchange.
+Essentially, an S-Corp is the opposite of a Sole Proprietorship in that the business and individual taxes are separate.
+Learn more about what an S-Corp is.

-“LLC” stands for “Limited Liability Company” and is not a type of corporation or business entity at all; it is a legal formation.
-This is where a lot of confusion lies.
+Many people think LLC stands for “Limited Liability Corporation,” but that's incorrect.
+It stands for “Limited Liability Company” and is not a type of Corporation or entity at all; It's a legal formation.

 An analogy that our accounting department manager likes to use is, “An LLC is an umbrella.”
 An LLC itself is not a taxable entity, but you can be one of four buckets underneath it: